neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-: `null | Block` - `null` if no block is found, otherwise a block object returned from remote RPC
+: `Block` - a block object returned from remote RPC

 ##### Example